CgrantClassics/CameronGrant/WomenInProvincialInscriptions.markdown

 Digitizing CIL corpus of Latin Inscriptions from the provinces of Spain, Egypt, and Asia in the hopes of creating a database for women in the Roman Mediterranean world.

-Final corpus digitized using Google OCR.
+Final corpus digitized using Fine Reader OCR, with a smattering of Google OCR.

 Volume Abbreviations | Volume Number | Locations
 -------------------- | ------------- | ---------
 CIL II | Volume 2 | Inscriptions from Roman Spain
-CIL III | Volume 3 | Inscriptions from Roman Egypt and Asia
+CIL III | Volume 3, Part 1 | Inscriptions from Roman Egypt and Asia